 C) Relocation for work

 Primary-care parent has a signed employment contract abroad; other parent has meaningful contact.
 We propose holiday blocks, shared travel costs, and a contact charter.
-Court authorises relocation with a detailed schedule and “no-game-playing” clause for future consent.
+Court authorises relocation with a detailed schedule and a clear process for future consent requests.

 9) Checklists